Time running out for EU bid to engage Russia, Germany warns

-TALLINN/VILNIUS (Reuters) - The European Union will start preparing further responses to Russia’s actions in Ukraine if Moscow does not show signs of backing down by the weekend, Germany’s foreign minister said on Tuesday, a warning echoed by the Polish prime minister.
+TALLINN (Reuters) - The European Union will start preparing further responses to Russia’s actions in Ukraine if Moscow does not show signs of backing down by the weekend, Germany’s Foreign Minister said on Tuesday.

-Since the fall of Ukraine’s president to pro-Western unrest, Russian forces have consolidated their hold on Ukraine’s Crimea peninsula ahead of a Russian-backed referendum on the region’s future on Sunday.
-The new government in Kiev and its Western backers have denounced the planned vote as illegal.
+Russian forces have consolidated their hold on Ukraine’s Crimea peninsula ahead of a Russian-backed referendum on the region’s future scheduled for Sunday March 16.
+The government in Kiev and its Western backers have denounced the planned vote as illegal.

-“If the weekend passes without a visible change in Russia’s conduct then on Monday in the European (foreign affairs) council we will have to discuss a next stage of measures,” German Foreign Minister Frank-Walter Steinmeier said during a visit to the Estonian capital Tallinn.
+“If the weekend passes without a visible change in Russia’s conduct then on Monday in the European (foreign affairs) council we will have to discuss a next stage of measures,” German Foreign Minister Frank-Walter Steinmeier said in the Estonian capital Tallinn.

-“We don’t want confrontation but the action of the Russian side unfortunately makes it necessary for us to prepare, as I have just outlined to you,” he said on a one-day swing through the three Baltic states, all EU and NATO members whose proximity to ex-ruler Russia makes them nervous about events in Ukraine.
+“We don’t want confrontation but the action of the Russian side unfortunately makes it necessary for us to prepare, as I have just outlined to you,” he said on a one-day visit to the three Baltic states, all EU and NATO members whose proximity to former ruler Russia makes them nervous about the situation in Ukraine.

-Speaking in Warsaw, Polish Prime Minister Donald Tusk told reporters: “When it comes to sanctions on Russia, a decision has in fact already been made, especially on the procedure of introducing sanctions.
-The consequence of this will be the start of sanctions on Monday.”

-Poland has a special interest in Ukraine and has taken a tough line.
-They share a border and large parts of western Ukraine were Polish before World War Two.
-Polish foreign policy is driven by a fear of Russia, its former overlord, pushing west into Ukraine and then threatening Poland’s own borders.

-Participants at a meeting of Merkel’s Christian Democrats on Tuesday said she had told them she is prepared to accept negative consequences of sanctions against Russia.
-“Events on the Crimea amount to an annexation and Russia cannot be allowed to do this,” the chancellor said with emotion, though she added the EU must keep talking with Russia, the sources said.

-EU leaders have so far taken largely symbolic action against Moscow in response, such as suspending talks on visa deals.
+EU leaders have so far taken largely symbolic action In response, such as suspending talks on visa deals.
 Merkel says tougher sanctions like travel restrictions and asset freezes could follow if Moscow does not take up her proposal of an “international contact group”.

 Its aim would be to facilitate communication between Moscow and the pro-EU government in Kiev in place since the pro-Russian president Viktor Yanukovich was ousted after bloody protests.

-Russian forces have since taken over military installations across Crimea, which is home to the Russian Black Sea Fleet and was Russian territory until Soviet leader Nikita Khrushchev gave it to Ukraine in 1954.
+Russian forces have since taken over military installations across Crimea, home to the Russian Black Sea Fleet and Russian territory until Soviet leader Nikita Khrushchev gave it to Ukraine in 1954.
+The pro-Moscow assembly in Crimea has scheduled the referendum.

 The EU is still seeking a diplomatic solution, Steinmeier said, “but so far we haven’t succeeded and time is running out”.